Mondays and Tuesdays 11am-12pm, or by appointment.

 Stephanie is a PhD candidate in the Department of Comparative and World Literature, specializing in German and French.
 She earned her MA from the University of Regensburg in 2015 with a thesis exploring the influence of Jewish biblical interpretation (midrash) on Thomas Mann’s Joseph und seine Brüder.

 Her current research is focused on the movement known as the renouveau catholique, or Catholic Revival, in late 19th and early 20th century France and Germany.
-Her dissertation works with texts from both countries, investigating how novelists who consciously cultivated a religious authorial persona engaged issues of suffering, the individual in community, and perceived cultural decline (decadence) in their fiction.
+Her dissertation works with texts from both countries, investigating how novelists who consciously cultivated a religious authorial persona engaged the issues of suffering, the individual in community, and narratives of cultural pessimism and decadence in their fiction.

 Stephanie has taught for both Comparative and World Literature and Germanic Languages and Literatures.
 She has a passion for maintaining the humanities as a community for encounter, both between students of different backgrounds, and between contemporary readers and ideas from other times and places.
 Because foreign languages are key to this vision, she also obtained a Certificate in German Foreign Language Pedagogy from the University of Regensburg in 2015.